 Christmas markets are a European tradition taking hold across the United States, including here in New Hampshire.
 At Downtown Manchester’s Holiday Market, browse through local artisanal gifts and crafts in a festive atmosphere filled with music and good cheer inside Brady Sullivan Plaza at 1000 Elm St. Bring the kids!
-The market is open Thursdays, November 29, December 6, December 13 from 10:30 a.m. to 5 p.m. and Saturdays, December 8 and 15, from 9 a.m. to 3:30 p.m.
+The market is open Thursdays, December 5, December 12 and 19 from 10 a.m. to 5:30 p.m. and Saturdays, December 14 and 21, from 9 a.m. to 3 p.m.

 Or how about a spin around the ice?
 Public skating takes place Saturdays and Sundays throughout December at JFK Memorial Coliseum on Beech Street.
 Don’t worry if you don’t have skates – rentals are available for $5.
 For more information, call 624-6444.

 For more free holiday fun, stop by Barnes & Noble on South Willow Street throughout the month for a special Saturday story time featuring favorite holiday stories and activities.
-The month kicks off with “How to Catch a Snowman” on Saturday, December 1, at 11 a.m.
+The month kicks off with “Dear Santa” and “Cookies for Santa” on Saturday, November 30, at 11 a.m.

-Pop go the holidays when the Boston Pops Orchestra, conducted by Keith Lockhart, returns to Manchester for its 18th annual Holiday Pops concert at the SNHUA Arena on Elm Street.
-Get ready to clap, tap your feet, and sing along with Christmastime favorites on Saturday, December 15.
-Special guests include The Metropolitan Chorale.
+Pop go the holidays when the Boston Pops Orchestra, conducted by Keith Lockhart, returns to Manchester for its 19th annual Holiday Pops concert at the SNHUA Arena on Elm Street.
+Get ready to clap, tap your feet, and sing along with Christmastime favorites on Saturday, December 21.
+Special guests include Santa Claus.

-Finally, what’s the holiday season without the Nutcracker?
+Finally, what’s the holiday season without the “Nutcracker”?
 To get your fill of sugar plum fairies and dancing mice, look no further than Ballet Misha’s award-winning production.
-Performances are Saturday, December 15, and Sunday, December 16, at The Dana Center at St. Anselm’s College.
+Performances are Saturday, December 21, and Sunday, December 11, at The Dana Center at St. Anselm’s College.